Israeli forces battle Hamas around Gaza City, as military says 800,000 have fled south

 “But we also continue to strike in other parts of Gaza.
 We are hunting their commanders, we are attacking their infrastructure, and whenever there is an important target that is related to Hamas, we strike it,” he said.

-Larger ground operations have been launched both north and east of Gaza City, which before the war was home to over 650,000 people, a population comparable to that of Washington, D.C.
+Larger ground operations have been launched both north and east of Gaza City, which before the war was home to over 650,000 people.

 Video footage released by the military showed soldiers walking across an open area as heavy gunfire echoes in the background and setting up a position in the ruins of a heavily damaged building.